howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 ---
-title: Filtering: Searching the List of Links
+title: "Filtering: Searching the List of Links"
 ---